 1.)
 Males do not spin webs.
 Females do and they are a cone-shaped, sticky mess.
 They aren’t concerned with appearances after all.

 2.)
 These spiders are sexually dimorphic, as females are much larger than males and black in color.
 Males are small and pale brown in color.

 3.)
-Insects are typically the prey of redbacks, but they’re able to capture large animals like male trapdoor spiders, crickets, lizards, and even snakes if they become entangled in the web.
+Small insects are typically the prey of redbacks, but they’re able to capture large creatures like male trapdoor spiders, crickets, lizards, and even snakes if they become entangled in the web.
 Prey “acquisition” is also frequently observed, with large females taking food from other spider’s webs.

 4.)
 During the mating process, the male will offer his abdomen to the female by somersaulting and displaying his abdomen to her.
 She will begin to drip digestive juices onto his abdomen while he inserts his first palp.
 If he is strong enough, he will insert the second palp and then try to make his escape.
 Most males fail to escape and end up as food for the female.